Hats-Protocol/proposal-hatter/docs/spec.md

 - Per-salt de‑duplication: `proposalId` excludes `submitter` but includes `salt`.
 Proposing identical inputs with the same salt yields the same `proposalId` and must be unused; changing the salt creates a new `proposalId` for an otherwise identical payload.
 - `salt` is optional (e.g., `0x00`) and is emitted for provenance.
 - Full `hatsMulticall` calldata is persisted alongside each proposal for first-party UIs; integrity checks compare supplied calldata to the stored bytes.
+- Helper: `computeProposalId(...)` (see Interface) mirrors this hashing logic on-chain for UI/explorer consumption.

 ### 3.2 Storage